arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 #### E1: The Principle of Quantified Overall Economics: Select actions based on quantified overall economic impact.

 You should consider the economic impact of all possible decisions when you have to make a project decision.
-Choosing between releasing a project soon without many tests or testing more and release later should be an economic, not a philosophical choice.
+For example, choosing between releasing a project soon without many tests or testing more and release later should be an economic, not a philosophical choice.

 #### E2.
 The Principle of Interconnected Variables: We can't just change one thing.